Jessica’s Personal Profile

 I set up my practice in London’s Harley Street after meeting Marisa Peer, who already had a practice there.
 Marisa took me to Hertfordshire to look for somewhere for me and my two Great Danes which I’d brought from the Isle of Man.
 I noticed a clinic on my way back to the train station, and called in on the spot.
 I secured a room there for one day a week to supplement my London practice.

 I built up both of my practices until I succumbed to another serious illness.
 I had uterine fibroids which almost caused me to bleed to death.
-I was rushed to hospital on the brink of cardiac failure, with apparently less than an hour to spare, clutching a letter to my chest forbidding a hysterectomy or any other surgery without my conscious written consent.
+I was rushed to hospital on the ‘brink of cardiac failure,’ with apparently less than an hour to spare, clutching a letter to my chest forbidding a hysterectomy or any other surgery without my ‘conscious written consent’.
 The letter contained the details of my doctor and my lawyer and was signed by a witness.
-I was lucky to have a marvellous surgeon who was able to remove the fibroids by laser.
+I was lucky to have a marvelous surgeon who was able to remove the fibroids by laser.

 Living alone and running my business single-handedly meant that because of this latest illness, I had to start all over again.
-I began leading Chief Executive workshops, working live, and facilitating rapid change in people’s lives and careers, using my highly effective ‘Groundhog Day’ process.
+Because of a chance remark from a client in my clinic, I contacted The Academy for Chief Executives.
+I became a speaker and facilitator and began leading Chief Executive workshops, working live, and facilitating rapid change in people’s lives and careers, using my highly effective ‘Groundhog Day’ process.
 I found myself in demand, both as a professional speaker and on a one-to-one basis amongst successful and influential CEOs at my Harley Street practice.

 I was at the top of my game when in May 2007, I was diagnosed with breast cancer.
-I was told it was a relatively large tumour, up to 3.5cms, and advised that it would require 5 months of aggressive chemotherapy, a partial or total mastectomy, removal of my lymph nodes and radiotherapy followed by five years of drugs.
-True to form, I took control and after much questioning and visits to three hospitals, I decided to engage in an alternative treatment programme under medical supervision.
-Almost five years later, I am completely fit and well having used diet, intravenous Vitamin C, high doses of vitamins and minerals and most importantly, mental discipline.
+I was told it was a relatively large tumour, 3.5-4cms, and advised that it would require 5 months of aggressive chemotherapy, a partial or total mastectomy, removal of my lymph nodes and radiotherapy followed by five years of drugs.
+I took control and took some time out to investigate the disease and, after much questioning and visits to three hospitals, I decided to engage in an alternative treatment programme under medical supervision.
+After all these years, I am completely fit and well having used diet, intravenous Vitamin C, high doses of vitamins and minerals and most importantly, mental discipline.